EUCAIM/Glossary/2-Glossary.md

 ### Federated data analysis

 Federated data analysis describes an analysis that is performed on multiple (often geographically) separated datasets.
-During this analysis, the data is not exchanged and can stay, for example, behind a given institution’s firewall.
+During this analysis, the data is not exchanged and can stay, for example, behind a given institution's firewall.
 Only the interim results of a local analysis are exchanged between the data-hosting sites [[33]](3-References.md#ref-33).
 The aggregated non-identifiable results from each local analysis are pooled and returned to the Data User.

 ### Federated learning